-- The service gave affected people reasonable support, truthful information and a verbal and written apology. - They kept written records in patients' notes of verbal interactions as well as written correspondence.
+- The provider told us they would give affected people reasonable support, truthful information and a verbal and written apology. - They kept written records in patients' notes of verbal interactions as well as written correspondence.

 Are services effective?

 (for example, treatment is effective)